ONLYOFFICE-QA/testing-wrata/README.md

 docker-compose start app
 ```

-## Admin acctount
+## Admin account

 Admin account is account that have same name as email in `admin_emails` list in secrets
 Admin account is different in two ways:

 1. Admin can add new users to wrata via `https://wrata-url/clients` page
-2. Admin email recieve notifications about with some failure information which includes:
+2. Admin email receive notifications about with some failure information which includes:
    * `spec_no_tests_executed_email` - this mean some rspec do not output any result.
       Usually this mean something is not properly configure.
       For example spec contains not a single `it`